The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Nonprofit email marketing is powerful for building lasting relationships, increasing engagement, and driving donations.
 If you already send emails, start by taking a look at your current performance.
 Are your open rates low?
 Are your emails driving conversions?

-Then, start implementing the nonprofit email marketing best practices we covered, like segmenting your audience and delivering diverse content.
+Then, implement the nonprofit email marketing best practices we covered, like segmenting your audience and delivering diverse content.
 In no time, this channel will become an indispensable part of your nonprofit’s marketing plan.

 Need help refining other parts of your communications?
 Check out these resources: